Pack hunter

-Around 80–95% of carnivores are solitary and hunt alone; the others including lions, wild dogs, spotted hyenas, chimpanzees, and humans hunt cooperatively, at least some of the time.
-Cooperative hunting has also been documented in birds of prey and large marine vertebrates such as groupers and moray eels.
+Around 80–95% of carnivores are solitary and hunt alone.
+Groups that hunt cooperatively, at least some of the time, include mammals such as wolves and wild dogs, lions, spotted hyenas, chimpanzees and humans; archosaurs such as crocodilians and birds of prey; as well as large marine vertebrates such as groupers and moray eels.
 Cooperative hunting has been linked to the social organization of animal species and the evolution of sociality and thus provides a unique perspective to study group behavior.
-Some non-avian theropod dinosaurs may have displayed pack behaviour.
+Some non-avian theropod dinosaurs, such as Albertosaurus sarcophagus, may have displayed pack behaviour.

 Evolution of cooperative hunting

 Understanding how cooperative hunting could evolve requires considering the circumstances that would make it beneficial.

 Evolutionary models

 Conventional model: Packer and Ruttan Game Theory

 In 1988, the ecologists Craig Packer and Lore Ruttan surveyed documented instances of cooperative hunting to make a game-theoretical model to explain under what circumstances cooperative hunting might evolve.
 In their model, individuals can engage in one of four hunting strategies: